ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ```

 ###### Querying or updating
-Whether or not the call is read can be determined based on the body of endpoint.
-When you are only reading from firebase, body must be empty.
+Whether the call is read or write can be determined based on the body of endpoints.
+When you are reading from database, body must be empty.
 On the other hand, body has to exist if you are writing to database.
 ```
 if let body = endpoint.body {